 a) Select Committees: Time consuming preparatory and investigative work is moved off the House floor and assigned to a Select Committee instead,

 b) Summary Trials: Floor proceedings are limited to a summary trial that can completed quickly, and

 c) Monetary Penalties Only: Punishments imposed on contemnors are restricted to monetary fines only to avoid triggering habeas corpus actions.

 Key Process Features

 1) Committee Report of Initial Finding – Following an appropriate period of investigation, negotiation and attempted accommodation, the committee prepares a report explaining why it believes the repudiation of its compliance order by the executive branch official constitutes contempt of Congress and related matters.
 The chair transmits this committee report to the Speaker along with the request to form the Select Committee.

-2) Committee Chair Requests Speaker to Appoint Select Committee – Upon the failure of a senior responsible official to comply with a committee order to produce documents or testimony, the committee chair requests the Speaker to appoint a Select Committee of five members to assess whether the committee’s investigation and conclusion that executive branch non-compliance rises to the level of contempt of Congress.
+2) Committee Chair Requests Speaker to Form Bipartisan Select Committee – Upon the failure of a senior responsible official to comply with a committee order to produce documents or testimony, the committee chair requests the Speaker to form a Select Committee of five members, three appointed by the Speaker and two by the Minority Leader, to assess whether the committee’s investigation and conclusion that executive branch non-compliance rises to the level of contempt of Congress.

 3) Select Committee Completes Assessment and Preparatory Work – The Select Committee assesses the alleged contemptuous behavior to determine whether it rises to the level of a contempt of the House and a trial at the bar of the House is warranted.
 The Select Committee prepares a report of its findings for the Speaker.
 If the Committee finds that a trial is warranted, it must also prepare a detailed contempt resolution along with a recommendation for the monetary fine constituting appropriate punishment.